elastic/kibana/src/plugins/expression_metric/README.md

 # expressionMetric

-Expression Metric plugin adds an `metric` renderer to the expression plugin. @todo write a description.
+Expression Metric plugin adds a `metric` renderer and function to the expression plugin.

 ---